 Once you prove your financial responsibility, your state will typically issue you a self-insurance certificate.
 This serves as your proof of insurance, allowing you to legally drive or register a car.

-Self-Insurance Liability Requirement By State
+Self-Insurance State Requirements

 Keep in mind that every state has different rules regarding self-insurance.
 Below is a table listing each state’s self-insurance financial requirements and the minimum number of cars: